Solutions : Power BI

 - Collation of Data (data sources and data collection)

 - Cubing of Data ready for Power BI (data preparation)

 - Presenting data within Workspaces (interactive dashboards)

-Our solutions usually involve creating a DataHub, which is like a data warehouse and acts as the ‘brain’ of the solution.
+Our solutions usually involve creating a data warehouse which acts as the ‘brain’ of the solution.
 It can bring together data from many separate software applications and resides on your server (on premises or within our private hosted clouds).
-We use SQL database, but other databases can be used if you do not have a SQL server.
+We use a SQL database, but other databases can be used if you do not have a SQL server.

-We use SQL tools for extracting the raw data from your databases e.g. accounts, CRM etc. For Power BI reporting, the data is generally extracted daily but may be more frequent, especially if the DataHub is used for other tasks e.g. updating a customer portal.
+We use SQL tools for extracting the raw data from your databases e.g. accounts, CRM etc. For Power BI reporting, the data is generally extracted daily but may be more frequent, especially if the data warehouse is used for other tasks e.g. updating a customer portal.

 The Microsoft Power BI Gateway is used to send the data cubes to the Microsoft platform.
 Either we, or you, can then access the data to create Workspaces, which are customised dashboards for viewing and analysing data.
 Typically we create the initial workspaces, then our customers learn how to update the workspaces themselves.
 Workspaces can be shared between multiple staff.

 Whilst the Data Warehouse is primarily designed to deliver data for Microsoft Power BI consumption, it can also be expanded to do much more.
 For example, the data warehouse could be used:

 - As a centralised reporting suite for managers to access and run reports (including sending alert-orientated reports to management based on data events)